+Non-Forest Cover

+Land with a tree canopy cover of less than 10 percent.

+Non-Forest Land Use

-Non-Forest Cover Land with a tree canopy cover of less than 10 agricultural uses other than for the production of timber and other forest products, or for the maintenance of woody vegetation for such indirect benefits as protection of catchment areas, wildlife habitat, or recreation.
+An area managed for residential, commercial, or agricultural uses other than for the production of timber and other forest products, or for the maintenance of woody vegetation for such indirect benefits as protection of catchment areas, wildlife habitat, or recreation.